top of page

 • Anyone looking for bridges between movement practice, theory and critical educational approaches

-• Movement teachers, dance artists, athletes, therapists or body workers wanting to expand or reconfigure their movement/teaching/healing practice and analytic abilities
+• Movers, dance artists and scholars, athletes, therapists, willing to expand or reconfigure their movement/teaching/healing practice and analytical abilities

 LOCATION